Confused about how Dave Ramsey’s Baby Steps work?

 All of Dave Ramsey’s Baby Steps are important, but perhaps none are quite as important as getting out of debt.

 Debt keeps us prisoner.
 Even at a low-interest rate we are still giving someone else our hard earned cash instead of making it work for us in Saving for Retirement.

 Using the debt snowball in Dave Ramsey’s Baby Steps means prioritizing all your debts (excluding the house) from smallest to largest.
 Forget for the moment that some have higher interest rates than others.

 Logic vs emotion – why Spock loses

 You see the pile of debt was not accumulated by being calculating and logical.
 It was acquired by making emotional choices.
 We spend out of envy or we spend out of frustration.
 You don’t spend money typically because you analyzed the numbers and it made logical sense.

 Thus we can’t dig our way out without getting emotional about it.

-That’s why it’s crucial to pay off the smallest debt first without regard to interest rate.
+That’s why it’s crucial to pay off the smallest debt first without regard to the interest rate.
 When you pay that off you’ll see traction (however small).
 It’s a quick win.
 And when we experience quick wins it gives us the motivation to keep going.

 Then move on to the next debt and with the first one paid off you’ll be able to pay even more on this one than you did the first.
-With every debt you gain more traction as you throw larger and larger payments at them.
+With every debt, you gain more traction as you throw larger and larger payments at them.
 With every paid bill you get more fired up and feel more successful.

 That emotional win will fuel your momentum forward!